Some dynamics in real quadratic fields with applications to inhomogeneous minima

-Now suppose that $t\in\ES(K)$ is not isolated, so there is a strictly monotone sequence $(t_k)$ in $\ES(K)$ with $t_k\to t$.
+Now suppose that $t\in M(\T_K)$ is not isolated, so there is a strictly monotone sequence $(t_k)$ in $M(\T_K)$ with $t_k\to t$.
 Fixing $k\in\NN$, we will show that there is a $K$-point $P$ with such that $M(P)$ lies between $t$ and $t_k$, which will finish the density claim.
 First suppose that $(t_k)$ increases to $t$.
-Since $t_{k+1}\in\ES(K)$, Lemma \ref{newword} ensures that there exists $s\in\pi^{-1}(X_{t_{k+1}})$ containing a word $w$ that does not occur in $\pi^{-1}(X_t)$.
+Since $t_{k+1}\in M(\T_K)$, Lemma \ref{newword} ensures that there exists $s\in\pi^{-1}(X_{t_{k+1}})$ containing a word $w$ that does not occur in $\pi^{-1}(X_t)$.
 Now take $n$ large enough so that as in Proposition \ref{uppertight}.
 Since $s$ belongs to the SFT $\Sigma\langle\scr{T}_n(t_{k+1},I)\rangle$, we can modify it by looping its ends as in the previous paragraph to obtain another element $s'$ of this SFT that also contains $w$.
 But then we have $t_k\leq M(\pi(s'))<t$, so $P=\pi(s')$ is the desired $K$-point.

 Now suppose that $(t_k)$ is decreasing.
-Since $t_{k+1}\in \ES(K)$, Lemma \ref{newword} ensures there is word $w$ occurring in $\pi^{-1}(X_{t_{k+1}})$ that does not occur in $\pi^{-1}(X_{t_{k}})$.
+Since $t_{k+1}\in M(\T_K)$, Lemma \ref{newword} ensures there is word $w$ occurring in $\pi^{-1}(X_{t_{k+1}})$ that does not occur in $\pi^{-1}(X_{t_{k}})$.
 Now take $n$ large enough so that and proceed as before to produce $s'\in\Sigma\langle\scr{T}_n(t_{k+1},I)\rangle$ that contains $w$ and is eventually periodic in both directions.
 We have $t\leq M(\pi(s'))<t_k$, and again $P=\pi(s')$ is the desired $K$-point. \end{proof}